benyoon1/vulkan-vs-opengl/README.md

 It features two scenes:

-- Synthetic scene (asteroid belt): CPU-bound scenario to stress test and measure raw draw call overhead using low-polygon models.
+- Synthetic scene (asteroid belt): CPU-bound scenario to stress test and measure raw draw call overhead with low-poly meshes (icosahedrons).
 - Amazon Lumberyard Bistro: to evaluate performance in a more practical setting.

 For now, this benchmark application focuses on MoltenVK vs OpenGL 4.1 on macOS, but it can also run on Linux and Windows.
 On those platforms, OpenGL can be upgraded to 4.6 and use modern AZDO techniques such as Multi-Draw Indirect from OpenGL 4.3 or Bindless Textures extension.
 However, these features are not implemented in this project, thus it wouldn't represent a fair comparison of what OpenGL is capable of today vs Vulkan using the same features.